SniperNoob95/NASABot/PRIVACYPOLICY.md

 * Commands usage - These are logs that keep track of the number of times each command has been called.
 The command logs are not used for user tracking purposes.

 ### Use of Data
-The stored data is only used to provide bot functionality, and is not sold, distributed, or otherwise processes for non-NASABot purposes.
+The stored data is only used to provide bot functionality, and is not sold, distributed, or otherwise processed for non-NASABot purposes.

-For any queries contact Sniper Noob#5606 (181588597558738954).
+For any queries contact Sniper Noob (snipernoob) on Discord.

-##### Updated 9 Nov 2022
+##### Updated 23 Dec 2025